jnyfah/jnyfah.github.io/_posts/phanes.md

 That was where the whole rabbit hole started.

-I first built a thread pool to run the traversal in parallel, which was definitely faster than the plain single-threaded version.
+> I first built a thread pool to run the traversal in parallel, which was definitely faster than the plain single-threaded version.
 But then I ran into load-balancing problems: some workers sat idle while others had a pile of work.
 So I moved to a work-stealing thread pool, where idle workers could steal tasks from busier ones.
-That improved things, but the design still had a lot of mutex contention, so eventually I replaced the locking hot paths with a lock-free approach.
+That improved things, but the design still had a lot of mutex contention, so eventually I replaced the locking hot paths with a lock-free approach .

 This series is basically me working through all of that: what changed, what broke, what got better, and what I learned along the way about scheduling, contention, and memory ordering.

 Maybe later I’ll push the project further and turn it into something like a duplicate file finder across directories.
-But let’s not walk faster than our shadows.
+But let’s not walk faster than our shadows 🤪.

 For now, the directory analyzer itself is done, and you can check it out [here (Phanes)](https://github.com/jnyfah/phanes).
 Every stage of the project is a separate commit, so you can always go back and see exactly what the code looked like at each point.